jfhbrook/susitna/README.md

 ### Near Term Polish

 - Robust locations
-  - [ ] Refactor Chunk to include a filename
-    - [ ] Make sure this is reflected in the disassembler!
-  - [ ] Refactor Traceback to include just a filename and a lineNo
-    - The shape of Python tracebacks is an artifact of its implementation, we don't need to follow it.
-If we eventually recreate its structure later, so be it
-    - That said, retaining the linked list aspects is probably fine
-  - [ ] Add `createTraceback` method to `Runtime`
-    - lineNo can be gotten with the `pc`, just like the instruction
-    - we don't have a call stack right now, so we can just grab the one on top and call it a day
-  - [ ] Populate `NotImplementedError` with the results of `createTraceback`
-  - [ ] Attempt adding a test for something that currently throws a `NotImplementedError`
   - **BONUS:** Add offsetEnd to Locations, it's already on the Token
-  - Note, the reason traceback output feels lacking is because we don't have named functions yet
 - Handle types
   - An ADR to specify semantics
   - Finalized sigils ADR